|

 the upswept roller return arm, cast one-piece nose, and folding side plates that

-of these photos of a late HMC M7B2 Priest are of a rusting speciman on display
+of following photos of the late M7B2 Priest are of a rusting speciman on display

 at a Fort Snelling expo.
 The most obvious difference with this Korean War update